-The project's final report will include an updated action plan, project results, a discussion of the project and a personal reflection of the student's learning experience.
+Students should complete their project and final report by the end of the semester prior to the semester of their anticipated graduation.
+The final project report will include an updated action plan, project results, a discussion of the project and a personal reflection of the student's learning experience.
+The Internship Leadership Project instructions and forms can be found on the Internship webpage.